Easy Gluten Free Dump Cake

 gluten free pie filling

-However you decide to make it, whatever pie filling flavors you use, this is a recipe you’ll love to return to anytime you are short on time and need sweets for a crowd (summer picnics, BBQs, neighborhood get-togethers … so many great opportunities to show off this easy dessert!).
+However you decide to make it, and whatever pie filling flavors you use, this is a recipe you’ll be glad to return to anytime you are short on time and need sweets for a crowd (summer picnics, BBQs, neighborhood get-togethers …).

 gluten free dump cake with coffee